An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram C

-In the planes the relationship between horizontal and vertical appears more stable and durable even if it is always subject to temporary prevalence of one or the other direction.
 Some planes undergo greater horizontal influence, some vertical predominance, and some appear to attain a relative condition of equilibrium between the two opposite directions.
 The relationship between horizontal and vertical lasts for a longer period of time in the more extended space of a plane than in the small squares inside the lines.

 Every instance of opposition can subsequently work in a broader context to generate a new and more stable balance.
 What appears negative today can become positive tomorrow.
 Our plans are sometimes obstructed by random and apparently extraneous factors that can, however, perform a useful function in prompting us to reformulate a project during its execution and ultimately improve it.
 The opposition of events should always be welcomed as an opportunity to adjust and develop the initial idea.
 In this way can equilibrium and dynamic unity be attained between the individual and the universal, subject and object, thought and nature.
 In everyday life, this presupposes a certain amount of patience, mental openness, and wisdom.

-Some planes are still partially combined with the space of the lines (3), some are partially isolated (4, 5, 7) and some appear to be totally self-contained (6).
+Diagram C: Some planes are still partially combined with the space of the lines (3), some are partially isolated (4, 5, 7) and some appear to be totally self-contained (6).
 The two planes 5 and 7 appear to be equal on first sight but closer observation shows that 5 has slightly greater vertical development:

 Broadway Boogie Woogie